skreddypalvai/AI-Quiz-Tool/README.md

 In this task, we will create the word embeddings by utlizing the vertex AI embeddings by passing our project name and model name ("textembedding-gecko@003").
 I have tested the word embeddings for the text "Hello World!".
 You can see the vectors below:

 ### 3.ChromaDB:
-In this task, after processing the pdf files from documentprocessor instance, We will split the processed document into text chunks which will be more suitable for embeddings, for splitting I used the charactertextsplitter function from langchain.
+In this task, after processing the pdf files from DocumentProcessor instance, We will split the processed document into text chunks which will be more suitable for embeddings, for splitting I used the charactertextsplitter function from langchain.
 Next, we will store those chunks in the Chroma database by using the Chroma.from_documents function.
 Eventually we will create a new method to query the chroma collection.

-### 4.
+### 4.UI for data ingestion:
+After successfully instantiating DocumentProcessor, EmbeddingClient, and ChromaCollectionCreator from previous tasks, now it's time to create a user interface by leveraging Streamlit to prompt users to input the quiz's topic and select the desired number of questions via a slider component as shown in the below output.
+Additionally, we will be utilizing the query Chroma collection method from the previous task so that users can input a query pertinent to the quiz topic.
+By utilizing the generated Chroma collection, it will extract relevant information corresponding to the query for quiz question generation.

+### 5. Creating Quiz Generator class:
+We will create an QuizGenerator class , then initialize LLM (I have used 'Gemini-pro') with respective template (prompt and structure for the quiz), and vectorstore database from the previous task, then we will be using as_retriever function to retrieve relevant context for the quiz topic from the vectorstore.
+Now, to format the retrieved context and the quiz topic into a structured prompt(template) I have used the libraries including RunnablePassthrough and RunnableParallel from LangChain (refer the documentation for better understanding) and you can see the output below: